northbrowardprep/new-nb/New-NBSSG-Manifesto.md

 A Special Election will occur when a Representative or Senator must be replaced.

-If a Represenatative is to be replaced, the Advisor of that Representative will conduct a poll of their Students as to who shall replace the Representative.
-This poll must follow the same stipulations as a standard Election, and its results must be reported to the Student Government Advisors.
+If a Representative is to be replaced, the Advisor of that Representative will conduct a poll of their Students as to who shall replace the Representative.
+This poll will follow the same stipulations as a standard Election, and its results must be reported to the Student Government Advisors.

 If a Senator is to be replaced, the Administration will conduct a ballot for their replacement within 2 (two) weeks.
 Those who desire the position will have 1 (one) week to declare candidacy, and the remaining time until the ballot to campaign.

 ### Section.
 5.
-Students may apply for candidacy for either Representative or Senator, but not both.
+Students may apply for candidacy for either Representative or Senator.
+However, they cannot hold both positions at the same time.
 By declaring candidacy, the Student assures that they shall, if elected,
 * attend every meeting (with the exception of an affliction preventing attendance),
 * honor the Honor Code,
 * obey the will of the Students whom they Represent, and
 * abide by this Constitution

-If a Representative fails to meet these requirements, they are to be dismissed from their role and replaced within 2 (two) weeks via Special Election.
+If a Representative fails to meet these requirements, they are to be immediately dismissed from their role and replaced within 2 (two) weeks via Special Election.